JarvyJ/HomeIntent/docs/docs/integrations/timer.md

 !!! note "Maximum Number of Days"
     It is currently set to 1 as Home Intent restarts daily.
 Once auto reloading of configuration is in, we will change the default to 30 days.

-### Customization
-The timer components can be customized using the [customization json](/getting-started/customization/) with the filename `/config/customizations/timer.md`.
-The alarm sound can be changed by placing a wav file at `/config/timer/alarm.wav`.

 ## Example Sentences

  * Set timer 90 seconds